kkrt-labs/kakarot-ssj/docs/CONTRIBUTING.md

 pay attention:

 - Should it be a struct?
-- Should it be an enum: this is a new type made availabe in Cairo.
+- Should it be an enum: this is a new type made available in Cairo.
 - Which types to use?
 Remember! **use unsigned integers as much as possible**.
 - Remember to add traits for specific types instead of utils to write Cairo (& Rust) idiomatic code.